How to Enable or Disable Tracking Prevention in Microsoft Edge

 - Click See details.

-Edge shows you all the trackers it blocked on that page.
-The list includes the names of tracking companies and how many tracking attempts they made.
+Edge displays all the trackers it blocked on that specific page, including the names of the tracking companies and the number of tracking attempts they made.

 You can also see a summary of all blocked trackers from the past week or month.
 To access this: